 An uncontested divorce is where both divorcing parties can fully agree on all issues presented by the divorce and each is willing to sign divorce papers to effect their agreement.

 Uncontested divorces are inexpensive because in some cases you can do-it-yourself.
 Inexpensive legal forms are available from a variety of sources.
 Parties handling their own legal work will, thus, be responsible for all of the leg work and pushing the matter through to finalization.
 You can also get an attorney’s help to draft and electronically file your uncontested paperwork for you.
 The attorney can then monitor the matter as it works its way through the court until your decree is officially entered and approved.

 The pre-suit method is typically not used by lawyers for two reasons: (1) pre-suit divorces aren’t as time consuming or costly.
-As such, they aren't as profitable; and (2) lawyers understand and are familiar with Utah’s family law statutes and court rules.
-As such, they are far more comfortable going to court if negotiations fall through.
+As such, they aren't as profitable; and (2) lawyers are far more comfortable going to court if negotiations fall through.
 While court hearings can have a motivating effect on the other party, pro se parties or parties seeking to minimize acrimony and conflict may desire a resolution process without the immediate threat of court or feeling that one should run out and to hire an expensive, full-scope attorney.

 It is a smart idea to start out in a pre-suit capacity, if possible.
-If you start out using a pre-suit method but you are unable to come to a resolution, you are still in a much better position than if you skipped the pre-suit step.
+If you start out using a pre-suit method but you are unable to come to a resolution, you are still in a much better position than if you skipped the pre-suit step altogether.
 This is because during the pre-suit step you get a crash course on all the ways your case can veer off or go sideways.
 You learn what you need to learn before you involve the court.
 You will save money.
 Following the pre-suit process you can gather all the necessary documents and information that most pay a lawyer to help them do.

 Starting out "pre-suit" helps keep litigation reserved as a last resort, while you plan, organize, and potentially resolve your divorce cooperatively.